unoplatform/uno/doc/articles/uno-app-solution-structure.md

 ## Handling dependencies

-Dependencies in Uno solutions can be added preferably in the app's **Class Library Project**, but can also be added per platform at project heads level.
+Dependencies in Uno solutions can be added preferably in the app's **Class Library Project**, but can also be added per platform at the project heads level.

 ## Further information